 However, zero down doesn’t mean the borrower lacks funds or is not creditworthy.
 A VA borrower could have a healthy income, great credit, and low debts and opt for a VA loan to take advantage of the option to put 0% down upfront.

-From a seller’s perspective, that could mean the homebuyer has more cash on hand and therefore more flexibility when negotiating the sale.
+From a seller’s perspective, the homebuyer potentially has more cash on hand and therefore more flexibility when negotiating the sale.

 Here’s another boon for sellers: VA homebuyers who have been preapproved are already vetted by a mortgage lender.